Sandeepkasturi/Streamlit-ShareHub/README.md

-# Streamlit ShareHub
+# Streamlit ShareSpace

-Streamlit ShareHub is a web application that allows users to upload and run their own Streamlit applications directly from a GitHub repository.
+Streamlit ShareSpace is a web application that allows users to upload and run their own Streamlit applications directly from a GitHub repository.
 This application simplifies the process of sharing and running Streamlit apps by automating the download, installation of dependencies, and execution of the app.

 ## Features